lehitoskin/ivy/README.md

 ## Installation

-Ivy requires [Racket](http://racket-lang.org/) version 6.0 and up.
+Ivy requires [Racket](http://racket-lang.org/) version 6.0 and up as well as the [racquel](https://github.com/brown131/racquel) Racket package.
 Beyond that, you actually don't *need* to install Ivy, per se.
 Simply point the Racket interpreter to the location of the `main.rkt` file.
 However, it will be easier to use Ivy if the executable is in your PATH.
 Compiling Ivy is simple.
 In the directory where you saved Ivy, you can just run